 This premier off-road facility is based in Swaffham and offers a well-maintained dirt track that the team works hard to keep open whatever the weather.
 But don’t worry; safety is their priority, so you know you’re in good hands.

 They also offer a youth track for smaller bikes and quads, and they’re currently developing a course for trial riders too.
 So if you want to go off-road in Norfolk, Hit The Dirt has covered all the bases!

 7. Norfolk Advanced Motorcyclists (NAM)

-NAM also arrange regular events, including a monthly club night on the third Thursday of every month at The Cottage pub on Thunder Lane in Norwich.
-They meet at 7.30pm, and the night often includes speakers on a range of subjects to do with bikes and biking.
+NAM also arranges regular events, including a monthly club night on the third Thursday of every month at The Cottage pub on Thunder Lane in Norwich.
+They meet at 7.30 pm, and the night often includes speakers on a range of subjects to do with bikes and biking.
 And with regular rides arranged which are arranged to be both safe and interesting, it’s hard to find any reason not to take a look.